appdotnet/ADNpy/docs/getting_started.rst

 ADNPy aims to be a seemless integration with the App.net API.
 To get started you should make sure you have an access token.
-If you don't have an App.net developer account, you can use <a href='http://dev-lite.jonathonduerig.com/'>dev-lite</a> to generate a token just for your user account.
+If you don't have an App.net developer account, you can use `dev-lite <http://dev-lite.jonathonduerig.com/>`_ to generate a token just for your user account.

 Obligatory, Hello World